 The Netherlands has so many cute villages and small towns to choose from.
-On our way to the forest we stumbled upon the cozy village of Lage Vuursche.
-It’s surrounded by wooded trees, tiny shops and charming restaurants.
-I recommend visiting to explore the nature, recreational activities and to pass by the Soestdijk Palace.
-This village actually holds celebrity since it is where Princess Beatrix resides.
+On our way to the forest, we stumbled upon the cozy village of Lage Vuursche.
+It’s surrounded by wooded trees, tiny shops, and charming restaurants.
+I recommend visiting to explore nature, recreational activities and to pass by the Soestdijk Palace.
+This village is known for where Princess Beatrix resides.

-Although this is an American tradition pumpkins pop up all around the stores from September to October in the Netherlands.
-Grab yourself a couple pumpkins, a good cutting knife then get carving away.
+Although this is an American tradition, pumpkins pop up all around the stores from September to October in the Netherlands.
+Grab yourself a couple of pumpkins, a good cutting knife then get carving away.
 Follow a funky pattern or come up with your own cool design.
 After discarding the seeds you can use the flesh for pie filling, and the seeds to make homemade pumpkin seeds.
-Pumpkin carving is a fun autumn activity that anyone can do!
+Pumpkin carving is a fun autumn activity that anyone can do.

 Autumn also calls for delicious foods and meals.
-Cinnamon, sugar and all the aromatic spices but also stamppot!
+Cinnamon, sugar, and all the aromatic spices but also stamppot!
 There are so many variations of stamppot to choose from.
-There is boerenkool, apple, meatball, ball Hutspot, and sweet potato if you’re feeling fancy!
+There is kale (boerenkool in Dutch), apple, meatball, Hutspot, and sweet potato if you’re feeling fancy.

 Since the temperature is cooling down and the humidity condensing.
-This gives way for clear skies and stargazing!
-Pick a comfortable spot outside and try to identify constellations, cosmos and stars.
+This gives way for clear skies and stargazing.
+Pick a comfortable spot outside and try to identify constellations, cosmos, and stars.
 If possible, travel a bit outside the city to avoid light pollution and to better see the beauty around you.
 Observing the vastness of the universe is a great outdoor fall activity.
 Not familiar with astronomy?
-Download an app on your phone to help you easier recognize the night sky surrounding you.
+Download an app on your phone to help recognize the night sky surrounding you.